-Remember to make sure to thank your boss for allowing you to express yourself — even if you don’t get the response you were looking for.
-Get clarity on what would be required for a future discussion, and set a time to check in again.
+Again, no matter the response you ultimately receive to your request, make sure to thank your manager for allowing you to express yourself — even if you don’t get what you were looking for.
+Seek clarity on what would be required for a future salary discussion, and set a time to check in again.
 Negotiating is a process.
 Putting your request in writing is likely just the first step, but if you make the ask, it can pay dividends.

 Sample template of a letter asking for a raise

 As my X-year anniversary gets close, I would like to formally request a review of my salary for my work as a (job title).
 During my time at (name of company), I have taken on additional responsibilities and have achieved success in several areas.
 I’ve made a brief list of just some of my accomplishments and responsibilities, which include the following:

 - Taking the lead on …